The Definition of the Employee Experience

 What the Employee Experience Is and Isn’t

-The Employee Experience is not a set of perks, such as foosball tables and free sodas in the break room.
+The definition of the employee experience is not a set of perks, such as foosball tables and free sodas in the break room.
 While perks like these are easy to implement, and they make employees feel better during the short-term, these kinds of incentives do very little to engage employees or to solve core business problems.

 EX is not the “Employee Value Proposition” (EVP).
 EVP is another popular buzzword in the HR community, lately.
 Again, while EVP is a component of the larger EX concept, it’s focus is more narrow.
 EVP examines the “brand” your organization has with respect to your future and current employees.
 Many organizations recognize the importance of building and managing their employee brand.
 EVP goes beyond attraction, however, and looks at other value areas that impact an employee’s decision to join, stay, remain engaged, etc. While EVP is an important and emerging area, it does not tell the entire EX story.